Sheel13345/FakenewsDetection/README.md

-Detection fake news using Machine Learning Calssification.
+Detection fake news using Machine Learning Classification.

-Newse are calssified using logistic regression ML model.
+News are classified using logistic regression ML model.
+For processing data Stemming and vectorization is done.

-First data is preproccesed then stop words are removed and Stemming is done(words are converted to root word).
+First data is pre-processed then stop words are removed and Stemming is done(words are converted to root word).

-Then data is transformed in vectorization by making TfIdf vecotor.
+Then data is transformed in vectorization by making Tf-Idf vector.

-At last news is pridected by label.
+At last news is predicted by label.